harshbg/harshbg/README.md

 Hi, I'm Harsh Gupta, infinitely curious and passionate Data Scientist from Houston.

+- 🔭 I’m currently working on creating quantified self <a href="https://harshgupta.com/dashboard">dashboards</a>
+- 🌱 I’m currently learning api integration
+- 👯 I’m looking to collaborate on any pro-bono data science projects
+- 💬 Ask me about ...
+- 📫 How to reach me: <a href="https://twitter.com/harshbg">Twitter</a>

 <!--
 **harshbg/harshbg** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.